PharosProtocol/core-v0/src/README.md

 - What are Pharos invariants?
 https://www.nascent.xyz/idea/youre-writing-require-statements-wrong

+- What is the cost of putting non-reentrant on all external calls?

 ## Temporary Security Limitations
 In order to ensure a more secure launch, Pharos will limit some early functionality.
 This provides us more time to